Who We Are

 Usautoinsurancenow.com is an insurance comparison service that can help you quickly and easily request multiple competitive quotes.

 We work directly with dozens of regional agencies, broker networks, and insurance carriers to help you find the most coverage options.

 Our consumer alignment technology will help match you with the best possible opportunities to save on your insurance.

-The State of New Jersey currently requires that all drivers be covered under liability insurance.
+The State of Virginia currently requires that all drivers be covered under liability insurance.
+You may pay a $500 Uninsured Motor Vehicle Fee instead, but you will not be covered for damages.
 Proof of insurance must always be accessible in the vehicle.

-The State of New Jersey minimum liability amounts are as follows:
+The State of Virginia minimum liability amounts are as follows:

 These are only the minimum requirements set by the state.
 Experts advise protecting your assets by getting more coverage than the state-mandated minimums as these limits tend not to keep pace with the ever increasing costs of car repairs and medical bills.
 Most drivers also add collision and comprehensive coverage to their policies to cover possible damage to their own cars as well.